litzinger/queue/README.md

     'max_tries' => 3,
     'force' => false,
     'stop_when_empty' => true,
-    'max_jobs' => 1, // Optionally use --limit on the consumer to override this value at run time.
+    'max_jobs' => 1, // Optionally use --limit on the worker to override this value at run time.
     'max_time' => 120,
     'rest' => 0,
 ];